 The program also brings environmental education, including field trips, beach cleanups, and mangrove planting.
 Kids learn about their amazing coastal environment and how to conserve it.
 They also acquire skills that may help them find jobs in wildlife-based tourism.

-The community is setting aside about two and a half acres as an outdoor environmental classroom or living museum, to highlight the island’s forest ecosystem.
+The community is setting aside about two and a half acres as an outdoor environmental classroom or living museum.
 Maintenance will be financed by small fees charged to tourists and tour operators.